ankurparihar/readme-pagespeed-insights/README.md

 ```

 ### Strategy
-Strategy specifiec the type of device your website is audited for.
+Strategy specifies the type of device your website is audited for.
 You can specify strategy as either `mobile` or `desktop`.
 If none is specified `desktop` is chosen
 ```md
 https://pagespeed-insights.herokuapp.com?url=your_website_url&strategy=mobile
 ```